mooazsayyed/JavaApplication/README.md

 ****Jenkins** Agent**: Deployed on Azure to execute build and deployment tasks.<br>
 **SonarQube**: Code quality and security scanner hosted on Azure.<br>
 **ArgoCD**: GitOps-based continuous deployment tool hosted on Azure deploys on the Kubernetes cluster.<br>
-**Prometheus & Grafana**: Both hosted on the EC2 instance alongside Jenkins for system monitoring and visualization.<br>
+**Prometheus & Grafana**: Both hosted on the EC2 instance alongside Jenkins for system monitoring and visualization.<be>

 **Key Features**
 Automated build, test, and deploy pipeline.<br>
 Static code analysis using SonarQube.<br>